 III.
-Allocation Among Management of Reserve Accounts and Managers
+Management of Reserve Accounts and Managers

-There shall be three (3) "Tiers" of Reserve Accounts, with each Tier having a unique investment durationmaturity target.
-The Tier 1 Reserve Account has a durationmaturity target of one (1) to three (3) years.
-The Tier 2 Reserve Account has a durationmaturity target of one (1) to five (5) years.
-The Tier 3 Reserve Accounts have a durationmaturity target of five (5) to ten (10) years.
+There shall be three (3) "Tiers" of Reserve Accounts, with each Tier having a unique investment maturity target.
+The Tier 1 Reserve Account has a maturity target of one (1) to three (3) years.
+The

+Tier 2 Reserve Account has a maturity target of one (1) to five (5) years.
+The Tier 3 Reserve Accounts have a maturity target of five (5) to ten (10) years.
 There shall be two (2) Tier 3 Reserve Accounts, each with its own Reserve Manager.

-State Funds Excess Cash in the Reserve Accounts will be allocated to distributed among four (4) Reserve Managers.
-Each Reserve Manager will manage an account in a specific Tier and may receive allocations and manage State Funds totaling up to approximately \$300 million on an annual average basis.
-The Reserve Accounts will be managed in accordance with sections 4 and 7-relevant sections of the Guidelines.
+Excess Cash in the Reserve Accounts will be distributed among four (4) Reserve Managers.
+The Reserve Accounts will be managed in accordance with relevant sections of the Guidelines.

 In the event the State has unanticipated funding needs, draws from the Reserve Accounts should be made on a pro rata basis.
 Refunding of the Reserve Accounts should likewise be made on a pro rata basis.
-First from the lowest numbered available Tier, except as noted below.
-When the
+OST may, with the consent of the Chair of the Subcommittee, deviate from the pro rata draw and refunding requirements.